Julien-Cohen/CoqTLTactics/README.md

 ## Organization of the repository

-* [core/] - The CoqTL transformation engine and language (modified).
+* `core/` - The CoqTL transformation engine and language (modified).
-  * [properties/] - Properties still proven on the modified core engine.
+  * `properties/` - Properties still proven on the modified core engine.
-* [usertools/] - Support for user proofs (lemmas and tactics, main contribution).
+* `usertools/` - Support for user proofs (lemmas and tactics, main contribution).
-* [transformations/] - Sample CoqTL transformations and user proofs.
+* `transformations/` - Sample CoqTL transformations and user proofs.
-  * [Moore2Mealy/] - Moore / Mealy metamodels and transformation.
+  * `Moore2Mealy/` - Moore / Mealy metamodels and transformation.
-    * [theorems/] - Structural properties on the transformation, and proof of preservation of the semantics.
+    * `theorems/` - Structural properties on the transformation, and proof of preservation of the semantics.
-  * [Moore2MealyALT/] - A simpler version of Moore and Mealy metamodels, which results in simpler proofs (without use of links).
+  * `Moore2MealyALT/` - A simpler version of Moore and Mealy metamodels, which results in simpler proofs (without use of links).
-  * [Class2Relational/] - Class / Relational metamodels and transformation.
+  * `Class2Relational/` - Class / Relational metamodels and transformation.
-    * [theorems/] - Structural properties proved on this transformation.
+    * `theorems/` - Structural properties proved on this transformation.
-  * [Class2RelationalTUPLES] - variation of Class to Relational, with more complex patterns in rules.
+  * `Class2RelationalTUPLES` - variation of Class to Relational, with more complex patterns in rules.
-* [libs/] - an importer that translates `ecore` metamodels into Coq.
+* `libs/` - an importer that translates ECore metamodels into Coq.
 (The sources of the importer are in the [coqtl-model-import](https://github.com/atlanmod/coqtl-model-import) repository.)

 ## Installation